-- a) To see the entry to him/herself and to receive a copy free of the entry free of charge, and - b) To be given such general information as will enable him/her to assess how long it is likely to be before housing accommodation appropriate to his/her needs becomes available for allocation.
-This will be provided on the Choice Based Lettings website and vacant property advertisements.
+To be given such general information as will enable him/her to assess how long it is likely to be before housing accommodation appropriate to his/her needs becomes available for allocation.
+This will be provided on the Choice Based Lettings website and vacant property advertisements. www.northampton.gov.uk